MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 You can update to newer versions of keys, or replace existing keys with the same version, but you can't downgrade to a previous version.

-### What happens if I add or remove a new machine?
+### What happens if I add or remove a new server?

 You must [add activation keys](#change-or-add-keys-later-optional) for each new machine, so that the Windows Server VMs can be activated against the new machine.
-Removing a machine doesn't affect how AVMA is set up for the remaining machinesin the system.
+Removing a machine doesn't affect how AVMA is set up for the remaining machines in the system.

 ### I previously purchased a Windows Server Software-Defined Datacenter (WSSD) solution with a Windows Server 2019 key.
 Can I use that key for Azure Local?